1Volt3/GotHealthy/README.md

 Main users of the app have the ability to directly download the app from the app store on their iOS device.

 The app is designed to track a users physical activty through the use of the accelerometer.
 This will allow the app to show a user the precise amount of calories they have lost through exercise.
-The app initially checks to see if a user has launched the app before to get required information including wieght.
+The app initially checks to see if a user has launched the app before to get required information including weight.